JeffersonGibin/easyformat/README.md

 # easyformat
-Simple module Node.js to manipulation date, money and return personalized how phone, CPF, CNPJ, zip code
+Simple module Node.js to manipulation date, money and return personalized of phone, CPF, CNPJ and zip code